Mirror Symmetry for Truncated Cluster Varieties

 We now discuss the effect of mutations in symplectic geometry.
-Local models for these mutations have been studied in \cite{PT,Nad-mut}, and in the 2-dimensional case a global description of these mutations is given in \cite{STW,HK20}.
+Local models for these mutations have been studied in \cite{Nad-mut,PT}, and in the 2-dimensional case a global description of these mutations is given in \cite{HK20,STW}.

-As explained in \cite{STW}, from the perspective of a 2-dimensional Lagrangian skeleton $\LL$, cluster mutation corresponds to the Lagrangian disk surgery studied in \cite{Yau}. \begin{construction}The local model for this surgery, depicted in Figure~\ref{fig:disk-surg},

-begins with a Lagrangian skeleton $\LL$ which can be presented as the union of a surface $\Sigma$ together with a disk $\DD$ attached to $\Sigma$ along a circle.
-There is a homotopy of Weinstein structures which collapses the disk $\DD$ and then expands it to produce a new Lagrangian skeleton $\LL'$ which is a union of $\DD$ with a surface $\Sigma'.$ Alternatively, if one folds up the bottom half of the cylinder to make a plane with the central disk, this transformation can be pictured via a cooriented circle in the plane shrinking to a point and then reexpanding with its opposite coorientation, as in Figure \ref{fig:surg-gks}.
+As explained in \cite{STW}, from the perspective of a 2-dimensional Lagrangian skeleton $\LL$, cluster mutation corresponds to the Lagrangian disk surgery studied in \cite{Yau}. \begin{Construction} The local model for this surgery, depicted in Figure~$\ref{fig:disk-surg}$, begins with a Lagrangian skeleton $\LL$ which can be presented as the union of a surface $\Sigma$ together with a disk $\DD$ attached to $\Sigma$ along a circle.
+There is a homotopy of Weinstein structures which collapses the disk $\DD$ and then expands it to produce a new Lagrangian skeleton $\LL'$ which is a union of $\DD$ with a surface $\Sigma'$.
+Alternatively, if one folds up the bottom half of the cylinder to make a plane with the central disk, this transformation can be pictured via a cooriented circle in the plane shrinking to a point and then reexpanding with its opposite coorientation, as in Figure $\ref{fig:surg-gks}$.

-\end{construction}
+\end{Construction}

-Suppose that the surface $\Sigma$ also has other disks $\DD_1,\ldots,\DD_r$ glued in, along Legendrians lifting cooriented circles $S_1,\ldots,S_r\subset \Sigma$ which may intersect the boundary circle of $\DD.$ If the above surgery implements mutation, then we should expect that it should modify the boundary circles $S_i$ by a Dehn twist for each positively oriented intersection with the boundary circle of $\DD.$ The results of \cite{STW} establish that this is the case.
+Suppose that the surface $\Sigma$ also has other disks $\DD_1,\dots,\DD_r$ glued in, along Legendrians lifting cooriented circles $S_1,\dots,S_r\subset \Sigma$ which may intersect the boundary circle of $\DD$.
+If the above surgery implements mutation, then we should expect that it should modify the boundary circles~$S_i$ by a Dehn twist for each positively oriented intersection with the boundary circle of $\DD$.
+The results of \cite{STW} establish that this is the case.
 In our language, we can restate their result as follows: